DocMinus/psi4_rdkit/README.md

 ### license
 MIT - bascially, if anyone finds this interesting they can do what they want with it (see license.md for details), after all, most of this is based on other open-source stuff.

+### Additions/Changes
+added new logger functions to simplify/clarify future snippets.
+Demonstrated so far only in the test_xxxxxx.py files.